princetyagi-cyber/aws-vpc-configuration-project/README.md

 # Final Result

-Successfully created and configured a custom AWS VPC with public subnet and internet access.
+Successfully created and configured a custom AWS VPC with public subnet, Internet Gateway, Route Table and EC2 instance.